pedrommcarrasco/Brooklyn/README.md

 **Brooklyn is not actively maintained, as it doesn’t generate income to justify the time investment.
-If you need a bug fixed, feel free to contact the author by email to discuss having it resolved for a fee.**
+If you need a bug fixed, feel free to contact the author via email to discuss having it resolved for a fee.**

 ![](https://github.com/pedrommcarrasco/Brooklyn/blob/master/Design/logo.jpg?raw=true)